 FINTECH Jobs of the Future

-Because the main drivers of FINTECH are AI and blockchain, you’ll see a number of jobs in these areas:
+Because the main drivers of FINTECH are AI and blockchain, you’ll see a number of jobs and degree options in these areas:

 1. Blockchain Developer